IITA-AKILIMO/user-portal/wp-content/plugins/kenta-blocks/readme.txt

 Absolutely Yes!
 Kenta Blocks has been created using the Gutenberg editor.
 So, it does not go well with classic editor or other page builder plugins.

 == Changelog ==

+= 1.1.1 =

+* Add: New group, row and stack block (Premium)
+* Add: Border and border radius attributes support for paragraph and heading block
+* Ref: WordPress 5.6+ support
+* Fix: Section block is not available
+* Fix: Templates library error

 = 1.1.0 =